Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh once punched a guy so hard he regained consciousness in another zip code.
+Of course Jayesh screwed Barbara Walters back in the 20's.

-Updated on: [7/9/2024]
+Updated on: [8/9/2024]
 <!-- #jokeEnd -->